 Two speakers followed Barbara, but it was clear the Representatives had a floor vote on their minds and could not devote the attention she received.

-Written by: Phil Hayward, Editor of Parks & Recreation
+Phil Hayward, Editor of Parks & Recreation